Hi I am Rosi Bradley and I am a Professional Counsellor based in Stanmore Bay, Whangaparaoa.

 I enjoy using a mix of therapies including: Person Centred, Cognitive Behaviour Therapy, Narrative Therapy, Acceptance & Commitment Therapy, Developmental Theory along with Certified Neuropsychotherapy Training.

-I have been married for over 29 years and have 3 adult children and 1 teenager.
+I have been married for over 30 years and have 4 adult children.

 I am passionate about helping people of all ages to understand themselves better, to recognise their strengths and to realise their God given potential, therefore being able to live life more freely.